 Limited funds are available to assist students who have great financial need.
 First-year students do not qualify for financial aid.
 Students in the second and third years of study who have limited sources for support may submit a financial aid application to the business office.
 All decisions concerning the distribution of financial aid are made by the Board of Administration and apply for only 1 semester or MA session.
-A new application must be submitted for each semester for which a student requests financial aid.
-Those who receive financial aid should be aware of these guidelines:
+A new application must be submitted for each semester or session for which a student requests financial aid.

-- 1. If the source of aid is other than WAAST, the student is responsible to contact the sponsor and have the sponsor make arrangements with WAAST to send payment before the beginning of any semester. - 2.
-All students who receive scholarships from an Assemblies of God source will be required to work in the library or on other assigned duties for several hours a week.
-A work schedule will be arranged by the librarian. - 3.
+If the source of aid is other than WAAST, the student is responsible to contact the sponsor and have the sponsor make arrangements with WAAST to send payment before the beginning of any semester.

 If a student receives financial aid that includes meals, those funds will be disbursed directly to the cafeteria director for that student.
 No funds will be given directly to the student.
 This is to insure that the funds are used for their designated purpose and to protect the health of the student.